pinkpigeondocs/Pink-Pigeon-Documentation/docs/6_Modules/12_text_and_image.md

 - **Desktop Image Side:** You can 'flip' the text and image video around, for example: ![Image of the image panel of a text and image module](https://raw.githubusercontent.com/pinkpigeondocs/Pink-Pigeon-Documentation/master/docs/6_Modules/images/12_text_and_image_image_on_right.png)

 - **Vertical Alignment (%):** Because many images may not fit perfectly into the space reserved for them, you can control the vertical alignment, 'sliding' the image up or down within its space.
-Here is an example at 0%:
+Here is an example at 0% (Or "image should sit as far down as possible within its space):

 ![Image of the image panel of a text and image module at 0% alignment](https://raw.githubusercontent.com/pinkpigeondocs/Pink-Pigeon-Documentation/master/docs/6_Modules/images/12_text_and_image_0_percent.png)

-Here is an example at 100%:
+Here is an example at 100% (Or "image should sit as high up as possible within its space):

 ![Image of the image panel of a text and image module at 100% alignment](https://raw.githubusercontent.com/pinkpigeondocs/Pink-Pigeon-Documentation/master/docs/6_Modules/images/12_text_and_image_100_percent.png)